AckeeCZ/ios-snippets/README.md

 In the root you will find
 - Readme (no shit sherlock) 🙄
 - Fastfile
-- Swift version of each snippet (just for easier readability)
+- Sources folder containing Swift version of each snippet (just for easier readability)
 - Snippets folder (where actual snippets for xcode are located)

 ## Usage